clelouch/CFIDNet/README.md

 # CFIDNet
 # [CFIDNet: Cascaded Feature Interaction Decoder for RGB-D Salient Object Detection]()

-This repo. is an official implementation of the *BPFINet* , which has been accepted in the journal *Neural computing and applications, 2022*.
+This repo. is an official implementation of the *CFIDNet* , which has been accepted in the journal *Neural computing and applications, 2022*.

 The main pipeline is shown as the following,
 ![CFIDNet](figures/network.png)